rackspace/rack/docs/configuration.rst

 If you are using PowerShell and want command-completion, you can run the ``commandcompletion_posh.ps1`` script in the ``setup`` directory.
 That script will perform normal command-completion for non-rack commands, and rack-specific completions for ``rack`` commands.
-A few caviats for PowerShell users:
+A few caveats for PowerShell users:
 * The script overrides the ``global:TabExpansion2`` function.
 * This should work for PowerShell versions greater than or equal to 3, but it was tested with PowerShell_ISE v4.
 * You will get the normal Windows command-completion (with a circular buffer).